sqlitebrowser/dbhub.io/docker/README.md

 ## Description

-This is an in-development all-in-one docker image for local development of the DBHub.io daemons, or development of DB Browser for SQLite's (DB4S) communication with those daemons.
+This is a docker image for running the DBHub.io daemons, so we can test PR's automatically.
+And eventually, probably automatically test DB4S communication with them too.

-It includes the two DBHub.io daemons:
+It includes the three DBHub.io daemons:

 * The webUI, listening on port 8080
 * The DB4S end point (the daemon DB Browser for SQLite talks to) on port 5550
+* The REST API end point, listening on port 8444

 ...and the dependencies for the daemons: